As water reflects the face, so one’s life reflects the heart.

 Maybe it’s time to come back, or discover for the first time, who you are in the eyes of our loving and compassionate God—your true identity.
 Here are a few things to think about as you recalibrate your thought life:

 2. Is it true?
 Don’t mistakenly believe that other people or popular culture hold the measuring rod for your value as a person.
 Challenge what you hear and hold it up to the light of Scripture.
-Grab your Bible and discover all of the life-affirming things God has to say.
+Grab your Bible and discover all of the life-affirming things God has to say about you, His child.